Get Practical Leadership Tips and Insights

 People and Profit

 Proverbs 11:25: “Whoever brings blessing will be enriched, and the one who waters will himself be watered.”
 Relationships are one of the best things life has to offer.
 Relationships are one of the most difficult experiences in life.
 Both statements are true.
 Profit is as natural as fruit on the tree.
 If you plant a fruit-bearing tree, water it, and do the maintenance, you will see a profit.
 If you work with others in the planting, watering, and maintaining, you will have both relationship and profit.
 Both are good and from God.
 The point is that relationship and profit walk hand-in-hand.
 Even though you have been burned, remember, that one cannot survive without the other.
 7 principles I’ve learned to respect through years of hard knocks: 1.
-Hiring is a most difficult process and should be treated with the utmost respect because “hoping someone works out” is not a strategy.
+Hiring is a most difficult process And should be treated with the utmost respect because “hoping someone works out” is not a strategy.

 Read More »